cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 ## Run application

 After scaffolding our application, let's open up a separate terminal window in the newly created `pofe` folder and run `starport serve`, which will start our application.
-Here, you should be able to see the following output, as well as any errors that show up in your application.
+Here, you should be able to see the following output, as well as any errors that might show up in your application.

 ```
 $ starport serve